 We are very delighted that you have shown interest in our workshop.
-Data protection is of a particularly high priority for the management of the Institute for Advanced Sustainability Studies Potsdam (IASS).
+Data protection is of a particularly high priority for the management of the Research Institute for Sustainability (RIFS).
 If a data subject wants to use the Institute service via our website, a processing of personal data is necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

-As the controller, the IASS-Potsdam has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, RIFS Potsdam has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

 In this data protection declaration, we use, inter alia, the following terms: